section-engineering-education/engineering-education/content/articles/wavelet-transform-analysis-of-1d-signals-using-python/index.md

 ![Denoising Scheme](/engineering-education/wavelet-transform-analysis-of-1d-signals-using-python/wavelet-one.png)

-Here, the signal is first decomposed to detailed and approximated coefficients.
+Here, the signal is first decomposed into detailed and approximated coefficients.
 Then, these coefficients are thresholded, and inverse wavelet transform is performed to the thresholded coefficients.

 Thresholding is a non-linear technique operating on each wavelet coefficient dependently.
 Finally, the inverse wavelet transform is done to give the original signal.